shibatadaiki/Rbenchmarker/README.md

  The `setup` method executes the process of adding the benchmark function to all the methods in the specified class and module.

-Note that you need to do `Rbenchmarker.setup` after reading all the files.
+Note that you need to run `Rbenchmarker.setup` after all the files (classes, modules) have been read.

 [Details of setup options](https://github.com/shibatadaiki/Rbenchmarker#about-setup-options)